SummerSlam (2025): Preliminary matches

 After that, Becky Lynch defended the Women's Intercontinental Championship against Lyra Valkyria in a no disqualification, no countout match.
 During the match, Lynch tied Valkyria's hands together with a ziptie.
 Valkyria went under the ring to free her hands from the ziptie.
 As Lynch attempted a Manhandle Slam on Valkyria from the steps, Valkyria countered into Nightwing.
 Inside the ring, Lynch performed a Manhandle Slam on Valkyria through two chairs for a nearfall.
 As Lynch attempted to strike Valkyria with a crowbar, Bayley appeared and snatched the crowbar away from Lynch.
 Lynch then told a conflicted Bayley to strike Valkyria with the crowbar, however, Bayley refused.
 Bayley and Lynch fought each other at ringside which saw Lynch take Bayley out and Valkyria performed a diving leg drop on Lynch through a table.
-In the end, as Bayley attempted to strike Lynch with chain, Bayley struck Valkyria instead.
+In the end, as Bayley attempted to strike Lynch with a chain, Bayley struck Valkyria instead.
 Lynch performed a Manhandle Slam on Valkyria to retain the title, barring Valkyria from challenging for the title while Lynch was the champion.

 In the fourth match, Solo Sikoa defended SmackDown's United States Championship against Jacob Fatu in a Steel Cage match.
 Fatu performed a double-jump top rope moonsault on Sikoa twice for a nearfall.
 Tonga Loa, JC Mateo, and Talla Tonga then arrived to surround the cage.
 Jimmy Uso then performed superkicks on Loa and Mateo before Talla sent him over the announce table.
 Sikoa performed a Samoan Spike on Fatu for a nearfall.
 In the end, Talla handcuffed Fatu to the cage, but Fatu broke out.
 As Fatu prevented Sikoa from escaping, Talla kicked the door into Fatu's head, allowing Sikoa to escape the cage and retain the title.